Muskellunge: Behavior

 Muskellunge are sometimes gregarious, forming small schools in distinct territories.
-They spawn in mid to late spring, somewhat later than northern pike, over shallow, vegetated areas.
+Muskellunge feeding behavior is directly synchronized with the lunar cycle.
+During both full and new moons, an increase in feeding activity can be attributed to the increase of moonlight, as it most similarly simulates daytime feeding.
+They spawn in mid- to late spring, somewhat later than northern pike, over shallow, vegetated areas.
 A rock or sand bottom is preferred for spawning so the eggs do not sink into the mud and suffocate.
 The males arrive first and attempt to establish dominance over a territory.
 Spawning may last from five to 10 days and occurs mainly at night.
 The eggs are negatively buoyant and slightly adhesive; they adhere to plants and the bottom of the lake.
 Soon afterward, they are abandoned by the adults.
 Those embryos which are not eaten by fish, insects, or crayfish hatch within two weeks.
 The larvae live on yolk until the mouth is fully developed, when they begin to feed on copepods and other zooplankton.
 They soon begin to prey upon fish.
 Juveniles generally attain a length of 12 in by November of their first year.